MichaelKohler/volunteer-contributions-fetch/README.md

 ### Possible future sources

-The following sources would be interesting for (at least) Mozilla contributors:
+The following sources would be interesting for (at least) Mozilla contributors, however they do not expose an activity API endpoint to easily gather information for a certain user.

 * support.mozilla.org
 * Pontoon